GLOBAL Alert Overide

 Two color gradients are available for use.
 They pair our Core Blue with Dark Blue and our Core Orange with Alachua.

 Note: Premade gradient swatches are available for download at our online brand center.
 Go to Downloads, and under Brand Toolkit, choose Color Swatches.
-To build your own, please follow the guidelines pictured below.
+To build your own, please follow the guidelines below.

 Orange and blue should drive most marketing, campus, and alumni materials, but sometimes other colors are needed.
-For those circumstances, we have developed this secondary palette.

-These colors are best suited for internal communications, but they may also be used in long-form communications where more colors are needed for variety, infographics, and icons.
+Secondary palette colors are best suited for internal communications, but they may also be used in long-form communications where more colors are needed for variety, infographics, and icons.
 Large fields of these colors should be avoided.
 Be sure that our primary orange and blue are always the most prominent colors.

 Under no circumstances should any of these colors become the predominant color for a school, center, institute, or department.